 With this, banks can use these wallets as payment methods but will not transact with this reserve at this time.
 Their customers could receive payments in Bitcoins but can’t send or pay with the Bitcoin from their accounts.
 Although, Skandianbanken officials say that they evaluate the option to give their account holders this functionality from the legal and technical perspective.
 Still, this approach ensures that these financial institutions still maintain being the custodians of money.

 Secondly, banks can opt to introduce their own cryptocoins.
 Being on an openly distributed ledger, banks use the Blockchain technology to introduce their own coin that they would offer their customers, either under Bitcoin, Litecoin, Ethereum or whatever digital wallet of their choice that their customers would use.
 This would streamline the payment mechanisms for institutional purposes ensuring that it is in the same currency.
-The Utility Settlement Coin commonly abbreviated as USC, a project that was launched by UBS and Clearmatics Technologies back in 2015 is a great example of this approach.

 Recently joined by Barclays, Canadian Imperial Bank of Commerce, Credit Suisse, MUFG, HSBC and State Street USC is a digital cash instrument that is asset-backed that was designed to be used by global institutional financial markets.
 It comes with major currency variants of the Euro, British Pound, US Dollar, Swiss franc etc. where it is convertible upon the corresponding fiat currency upon request.
 If one wishes to spend their wealth in USC, the expenditure will be paired to its equivalent in the fiat currency.